cs3org/reva/examples/sciencemesh/README.md

 git clone --branch=sciencemesh-testing https://github.com/cs3org/reva
 cd reva
 cd examples/sciencemesh
-./init-sciencemesh.sh # This will build reva and revad in the current repo ./nrro.sh
+./init-sciencemesh.sh # This will prepare the Nextcloud and ownCloud 10 images ./init-reva.sh # This will build reva and revad in the current repo and handle a few other prerequisites ./nrro.sh
 ./einstein.sh nextcloud1
 ./maria2.sh